-Grant me the serenity to accept the things that I cannot change, the Courage to change the things that I can, and the wisdom to know the difference.Reinhold Niebuhr
+God, grant me the serenity to accept the things that I cannot change, the Courage to change the things that I can, and the wisdom to know the difference.Reinhold Niebuhr

 The brilliance of this prayer derives from the fact that it, as Tolstoy’s statement, shares the same philosophical insight into the sources of grief with Epictetus’ principal teaching: Desiring what is undesirable.
 According to Epictetus, for whom grief is an act of evil, suffering arises from trying to control what is uncontrollable or from neglecting what is within our wills.

 The tragedy of Stendhal, the famous author of Le Rouge et Le Noir, quintessentially represents our case.
 In his diary, we find his obsessive self-struggle, which had endured until his death without any success, on mastering himself.
 Stendhal’s stillbirth objective was being spontaneous or acting natural.
 In his diary, he wrote:

 Say whatever comes into my head, to say it simply and without pretension; to avoid striving for an effect in conversation.
 Stendhal